opencadc/science-platform/software-containers/README.md

 ### CMD
 Use CMD to specify a command to be executed at the end of the Dockerfile, "xterm".

-### desktop
-Each container is associated with a desktop file, for example terminal.desktop, which includes the path to the shell script, for example terminal.sh, which initializes and starts up the container.

 ### shell script
 A shell script is created for each container.
 The shell script initializes and starts up the container.
 As a result, PostAction is invoked.
 PostAction uses a default parameter to start up an xterm.
 However the shell script can pass a parameter to PostAction, which replaces the default parameter.
 The following is an example script that passes a parameter to PostAction:
 ```